Michigan Sex Offender Registration

 What is the Cost?

 We understand that money is tight, so our fees for sex offender registry removal are reasonable.
 Unlike other attorneys, we do not want to waste your money if you don’t qualify to get off the sex offender registry, so we do not collect full attorney’s fees up front.
 Instead, we have created a screening process where, for only $90, an attorney will review your case and consult with you about whether you are eligible to be removed from the registry.
-If you are interested in learning more, visit our sex offender registry removal website at http://www.michigansora.com.
+For more information please visit our sex crimes website.